alvarolorentedev/Peer2Sync/README.md

 # Peer2Sync

-Peer to server syncronization using c++ high performance web server with a redis backend through JSON-RPC 2.0 requests.
-The code is contained in a docker container to simplify the deployment.
+Peer to server syncronization using c++ high performance web server with a redis backend.

+The path to requests is /rpc and takes only POST requests in JSON-RPC 2.0.

+The purpose of this route would be to implement a simple protocol capable of P2P (master to master) syncing key-value datastores.

+The JSON-RPC methods that have to be implemented to cover the sync protocol are: datastorePut({ collection: String, changes: [Object]  }) -> returns error or nothing datastoreGet({ collection: String, all: Boolean, ids: [String] }) -> returns array of objects datastoreMeta({ collection: String }) -> returns array of tuples [object id, object mtime] for all objects of the collection

 ## Deployment